heraldgo/herald/README.md

 # Herald

-Herald is a library written in [Go](https://golang.org/) for managing common server maintenance tasks.
+Herald is a library written in [Go](https://golang.org/) for simplifying common server maintenance tasks.

 In case you need a ready-to-use program, try the [Herald Daemon](https://github.com/heraldgo/heraldd)